Jean28518/linux-guides/jitsi-docker/readme.md

 sudo ufw allow 10000/udp

-# Make sure your revers proxy supports websockets (in nginx proxy manager you have to enable this at the entry)
+# Make sure your reverse proxy supports websockets (in nginx proxy manager you have to enable this at the entry)
 ```

 ## Caddy configuration